Polyhedra with the Zometool

 this model we can see that the sides of the Pentagrammic faces of the Dodecadodecahedron

-the Pentagrammic faces of the Great icosidodecahedron (in white) are the diagonals of the
+icosidodecahedron (Fig. 3.6a, here in white) are the diagonals of the Pentagonal faces of

 Fig. 4.12: This model, the dual of the model in Fig. 4.11b, shows the four isotoxal